PuerkitoBio/gocrawl/README.md

 gocrawl is a polite, slim and concurrent web crawler written in Go.

+For a simpler, more flexible web crawler you may also want to take a look at [fetchbot](https://github.com/PuerkitoBio/fetchbot), a package that builds on the experience of gocrawl.

 ## Features

 *    Full control over the URLs to visit, inspect and query (using a pre-initialized [goquery][] document)